markjnkim/es_mod/02-css/content/lesson-1-git_workflow.md

 ## Introduction

-The Run Buddy website has been a huge success!
+The Run Buddy website is a huge success so far!
 This means that management has the motiviation and capital to upgrade the site.
+In this module, we'll focus on building Run Buddy version 2.0, making the site mobile-friendly and easier to use.

 ## Preview

-For Run Buddy version 2.0, the team wants us to make the site mobile-friendly and easier to use.

-Here's the mock-up for version 2.0, which we'll build over the course of this module:
+Here's the mock-up for version 2.0, which we'll build over the course of the next six lessons:

 ![Run Buddy version 2.0 mock-up](assets/lesson-1/001-version2-mock-up-main.jpg)